How to Pick the Best Game Influencer Marketing Strategy for Your Gaming Studio

 2. Consider your image and the type of influencer who matches it

-One important thing to remember is that social media influencers are just people, and people are fallible.
-So many social media influencers have made embarrassing mistakes recently that it’s no longer news when something happens.
+One important thing to remember is that social media influencers are people, and people are fallible.
+So many social media influencers have made embarrassing mistakes that it’s no longer news when something happens.
 As a society, we’re used to it – and we’re also used to brands moving their advertising dollars.

 There’s an art and a science to choosing the best influencer for your business.
-And, because it takes a lot of time and effort to find influencers who are a good fit for you, it’s a good idea to build relationships with them over time.
+And, because it takes a lot of time and effort to find influencers who are the best fit, it’s a good idea to build relationships with them over time.
 While it’s tempting to continually reach out to new influencers to tap into new target players, it’s much better to focus your attention on a handful of core partnerships.

 Find out more about how to pick the best personality for your game in our blog over at Atisfyreach: How to Choose the Best Influencer for Your Business.